-Gail Sjuberg, Board chair, is the long-time editor of the Gulf Islands Driftwood newspaper and website, and other Driftwood Publishing Ltd. publications.
+Gail Sjuberg, board co-chair.
+Gail is the long-time editor of the Gulf Islands Driftwood newspaper and website, and other Driftwood Publishing Ltd. publications.
 She co-chaired the first Giant Book Sale, along with Judi Francis of the Salt Spring Community Education Society, way back in 2007, which led to her involvement with Salt Spring Literacy.

-Pat Campbell, Board vice-chair, began her career in adult literacy in 1985.
+Pat Campbell, a board member since 2013, began her career in adult literacy in 1985.
 Since then, she has worked as a practitioner, researcher and publisher.
 Pat is the author of several books on reading instruction and assessment.
 She recently developed the intake assessment for Nunavut’s Arctic College.
 In 2013 she was given a Queen’s Diamond Jubilee Medal for her service to literacy in Canada.

 Cathy McCluskey, secretary.
 Cathy is a retired teacher who moved to the island full-time with her husband in May 2015 from Burlington, Ontario.
 Cathy had a 30-year career as an elementary teacher, primarily as a special educator and learning resource teacher in both inner city and suburban schools working with children with specific learning challenges and developing education plans with their teachers and families.
 Upon arrival on Salt Spring, Cathy quickly became a literacy tutor and also participated in the One-to One school program at Fernwood School.